|Page tools: Print Page Print All RSS Search this Product|

 In seasonally adjusted chain volume terms compared with the previous quarter:

 (a) See paragraph 35 of the Explanatory Notes for the relationship between general government final consumption expenditure and GFS aggregates.

 (b) Reference year for chain volume measures is 2016-17.

 Detailed quarterly GFS are released for the current financial year only, other than in the September quarter, when the quarters of the previous financial year are presented.
-Balance sheet data is being added incrementally each quarter through the 2017-18 financial year.
 Users requiring data for earlier periods should consult the annual publication Government Finance Statistics, Australia (cat. no. 5512.0).
-The latest issue (2016-17) was released on 26 April 2018.
+The latest issue (2017-18) was released on 29 April 2019.

 RELEASE OF QUARTERLY GFS THIS ISSUE